Looking at Trust Metrics at Google

 The patent tells us that it might try to understand how much users (or searchers) trust the entities that applied labels annotating other pages, to determine how much trust rank to apply to results in the general search engine.
 The patent does describe some ways it might identify how much users might trust an entity that might label search results.
 Here’s one example:

-As indicated above, the system can also use a web crawler to examine web pages to locate information indicating that which user trusts a particular entity.
-While examining web pages, the web crawler can look for a number of relationships, including: (1) links from the user’s web page to web pages belonging to trusted entities; (2) a trust list that identifies entities that the user trusts; or (3) a vanity list which identifies users who trust the owner of the vanity page.
+As indicated above, the system can also use a web crawler to examine web pages to locate information indicating which user trusts a particular entity.
+While examining web pages, the web crawler can look for several relationships, including: (1) links from the user’s web page to web pages belonging to trusted entities; (2) a trust list that identifies entities that the user trusts; or (3) a vanity list which identifies users who trust the owner of the vanity page.

 The TrustRank for a particular query (and label) might be aggregated over more than one custom search engine.
 The patent also tells us: